rnahill/leaflit/README.md

 ## Description

+- Have you ever sat down to read a book, and thought "Hm, some tea would be nice with this book." ?

+- Have you ever been at a loss trying to choose a book to read?

+- Have you ever had a hard time choosing which tea to drink with your book?

-Do you like reading?
-Do you like tea?
-If yes, then LeafLit may be the application for you!
+If you answered yes to any of these questions, then LeafLit may be the application for you!

 Our application is meant to give tea recommendations based on a chosen book, or to give both book and tea recomendations based on a chosen literary genre.